chriskiehl/Gooey/README.md

 `show_border` is nice for visually tying together closely related items within a parent group.
 Setting it to `true` will draw a small border around all of the inputs and nest the title at the top.

-`columns` controls how many many items get places on each row within the
+`columns` controls how many many items get places on each row inside the border.